albertomh/DepositDuck-api/README.md

 just stop
 ```

+NB. `just` will default to using the `.env` file.
+An alternative dotenv can be specified
+eg. `just dotenv=.env.test test`.

-After doing the above the following are now available:
+After invoking `just run` the following are available:

 - [0.0.0.0:8000/](http://0.0.0.0:8000/) - web frontend
 - [0.0.0.0:8000/docs](http://0.0.0.0:8000/docs) - interactive `webapp` API docs.